Hull Clustering with Blended Representative Periods for Energy System Optimization Models: Discussion

 At the same time, the case studies reveal that performance is strongly problem-dependent.
 In GEP with ramping, the main challenge is capturing chronological variability; what matters most is selecting RPs that preserve extreme ramps.
 Clustering type therefore dominates performance: hull methods excel because they select diverse boundary points that best capture these extremes.
 By contrast, in P2X, the binding constraints are less about ramps and more about seasonal storage balances.
 Once RPs are chosen, weights determine how they are ``stitched back together'' into a synthetic year.
 Here, the choice of weights is critical.
 Even though clustering type is more important for GEP and weight type for P2X, the combination of hull clustering and blended weights performs well in both cases; while not necessarily optimal, using them together appears to be important, as they exploit different problem structures.

 The experiments highlight potential pitfalls.
 The problem-dependence means that applying a method blindly across models may lead to poor results.
-Moreover, blended weights, while powerful, introduce additional computational overhead.
+Moreover, blended weights, while powerful, introduce additional computational overhead; at the same time, we do not expect this to be an issue for large-scale problems, since the time to solve the optimization problem will very likely dominate the clustering time.
 For very large numbers of RPs, weight fitting becomes the bottleneck, sometimes exceeding the runtime of the full problem.
 This makes parameter tuning, such as the learning rate and step length in the gradient descent algorithm used for weight fitting, critical to achieving convergence without excessive iterations, calling for further research.